lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 Metadata Files
 --------------
 Lightly requires a single metadata file per image or video.
+If an image or video has no corresponding metadata file, Lightly will assume the default value from the `schema.json`.
 If a metadata file is provided for a full video, Lightly assumes that the metadata is valid for all frames in that video.

 To provide metadata for an image or a video, place a metadata file with the same name as the image or video in the `.lightly/metadata` directory but change the file extension to